 I also have a fetish for scarves.
 I love them.
 But I don’t think I need 67.
 Yes, I counted.

 As you can see, scarves were everywhere.
 It’s like they started breeding in my closet.
-Look at the last photo…I even had twins!
+Look at this photo…I even had twins!

 I have an obsession with tote bags, too.
 But I’ll spare you the photo.